rollbear/trompeloeil/README.md

 ```
 Where XXX is the output from the stream insertion operator.

-### duck typed matcher
+### Duck-typed matcher

-A duck typed matcher accepts any type that matches a required set of
+A duck-typed matcher accepts any type that matches a required set of
 operations.
 These have templatized type conversion operators and
 `matches` member functions.
 An example is a `not_empty` matcher,
 requiring that a `.empty()` member function of the parameter